Bad Bereavement Advice: When Trying to Help Doesn’t Help

 “I spend all my time wondering what I did to displease God and how I can correct it so I can see my child again in Heaven.”

 It was easy to see why they weren’t recovering.
 They believed that if their pain diminished, their love would diminish also.
-One man told me that his pain and anger are the only things that connect him to his child (who had been gone for six years), and he has no intention of letting those things go.

 The more I interacted with grievers in my workshops and in online forums, the more I noticed that many peer-led grief groups — both online and in-person – were giving terrible advice to their members and followers.
 One woman told me that the first time she attended a Group X meeting, she met two women who’d been attending those meetings for ten years.
 The women described themselves as “always depressed and angry,” and they told her that grief “never gets any easier.”
 She decided not to go back to that group because, in her words, “I don’t want to be like them ten years from now.”
 I have heard similar stories from hundreds of people who had the same experience with Group X after just one meeting.
-Either they never went back again, or they stayed for years, sinking deeper and deeper into complicated grief. *
+Either they never went back again, or they stayed for years, sinking deeper and deeper into prolonged mourning syndrome.

 In the course of my research, I was led to a blog by a woman writing about her personal grief experience, but presenting it as advice to other grievers.
 Here are just a few of the things she said: